Agent Basics

 • Required dependencies must be set to continue.
 You will be required to map a dependency when you have a Decision Condition that references an object that doesn’t exist on the importing tenant.

 • Warning dependencies may be reset, but you are able to continue without setting them.
-If you do not set warning dependencies, after import you will have validation errors on the assistant that need to be manually corrected.
+If you do not set warning dependencies, after import you will have validation errors on the agent that need to be manually corrected.

 • Optional dependencies are indicating that the object referenced in some behavior does exist on the importing tenant, but you can change the reference to something else if desired.